Pholith/ONI-Mods/.github/ISSUE_TEMPLATE/bug-crash-report.md

 ---
-name: Bug report
+name: Bug/Crash report
-about: Create a report to help me improve
+about: Use this template to report a crash or bug you had with my mods.
 title: ''
 labels: Bug
 assignees: Pholith